 Patient assistance programs are typically sponsored by pharmaceutical companies and provide free or discounted medications to individuals with low income who are uninsured or under-insured and meet the eligibility criteria that vary by program.
 There are currently no known patient assistance programs for this medication.

 How much does Varizig cost without insurance?

 Varizig costs without insurance will vary depending on how much you buy and the retailer you buy it from.
 As a guide, Varizig intramuscular solution (125 intl units/1.2 mL) will typically cost around $2,100 for 1.2 milliliters.
-If you obtain your medication through NiceRx, you will pay a flat monthly rate of $49 per medication regardless of its retail price.

 How much does Varizig cost with insurance?